dfinas/sweagle-ansible/files/README.md

   - playbook installer will search and install any `*.rpm` or `*_amd64.deb` files present in this folder

 - [OS family]/elasticsearch
-  - playbook installer will look for a file in format elasticsearch-{{ es_version }}.deb or .rpm depending on OS family.
+  - playbook installer will look for a file in format elasticsearch-{{ es_version }}.deb or .rpm depending on OS family
+  - you should have only the elasticsearch package file
     - Example: `elasticsearch-7.15.2.rpm`

 - [OS family]/mongodb: you should have at least these packages